chrismartinjazz/odin-todo-list/planning.md

 - DONE use [localStorage] <https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API> to store data on user's computer.
   - DONE Data may not be persistent, so handle not finding data.
   - DONE Note that this uses JSON.
-- Note - not clear if needs to be served through JavaScript like previous project, or if should be html templates.

 UI is able to:

 - DONE View all projects (Home?)
-- View all todos in each project (title, duedate, priority affects color?)
+- View all todos in each project
+  - DONE title
+  - duedate
+  - priority affects color?
-- Expand a single todo to see/edit its details (in a modal)
+- DONE Expand a single todo to see/edit its details (in a modal)
-- Delete a todo
+- DONE Delete a todo

 I have already created something inspired by Todoist, so I will look instead at any.do as it isn't Mac only and has a free tier.